-Mortality Rates RP-2014 generational table scaled using MP-2017 and applied on a gender-specific basis eligible retirees who elect to continue health coverage at retirement.
+Mortality Rates RP-2014 generational table scaled using MP-17 and applied on a gender-specific basis eligible retirees who elect to continue health coverage at retirement.
 It is assumed that 30% of all employees and their dependents who are eligible for early retiree benefits will participate in the retiree medical plan.
-This also assumes that 10% of Medicare retirees will participate in the retiree medical plan.
 This assumes that a one-time irrevocable election to participate is made at retirement.